manansaini/sandbox/QA/webops.md

 ### What is a reverse proxy?
 Why would it be useful?

+#### Forward proxy:
+A forward proxy is usually a client side concept used for anonymity, to subvert censorship, and as a web accelerator.

+A forward proxy provides proxy services to a client or a group of clients.
+When one of these clients makes a connection attempt to that file transfer server on the Internet, its requests have to pass through the forward proxy first.
+Depending on the forward proxy's settings, a request can be allowed or denied.
+If allowed, then the request is forwarded to the firewall and then to the server.
+From the point of view of the server, it is the proxy server that issued the request, not the client.
+So when the server responds, it addresses its response to the proxy.

+#### Forward Proxies are good for:

+    Content Filtering
+    eMail security
+    NAT’ing
+    Compliance Reporting

+#### Reverse Proxy:
+A reverse proxy is mostly a server-side concept, and is usually used in the context of CDNs (content distribution networks) for caching static HTTP content.

+A reverse proxy accepts requests from external clients on behalf of servers stationed behind it.
+To the client in our example, it is the reverse proxy that is providing file transfer services.
+The client is oblivious to the file transfer servers behind the proxy, which are actually providing those services.

 In effect, whereas a forward proxy hides the identities of clients, a reverse proxy hides the identities of servers.

+#### Uses:

+Caching:

+    A server-side reverse proxy would be used in this context to cache static content, like images, CSS, and static HTML.

+Load Balancing:

+    Reverse proxy servers also act as load balancers for the servers behind it.
+Load balancers play a crucial role in providing high availability to network services that receive large volumes of requests.
+When a reverse proxy performs load balancing, it distributes incoming requests to a cluster of servers, all providing the same kind of service.

+SSL Offload/Acceleration:

+    Another popular use of reverse proxies is for "transparent" HTTPS.
+Rather than load and setup every webserver with an SSL certificate, single a reverse proxy can sit in front of all the webservers, to encrypt and serve to clients over HTTPS.
+Usually, transparent HTTPS reverse proxy servers have dedicated hardware for SSL acceleration.

+Authentication

+Single Sign On

 ### Explain chroot, and why it would be useful in the context of a web server